onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 If you have any problem read more [at Pocket](https://help.getpocket.com/customer/portal/articles/361724-how-to-configure-calibre-with-pocket)

 # Changelog
-## Pocket v1.4.2
+## Current

 * 170502 `Pocket + [Mon, 05 Dec 2016]`
-* Add links to articles.
+* 160817 Add links to articles.

 <img src="doc/screenshot_2016_08_29T20_43_53_0200.png" alt="" style="width:100px;"/>

-## Pocket v1.4.1
-* Modified version of the plugin to get (1) The latest (more or less as the original version of the plugin) (2) and your content organized by tags!
+* 160205 Modified version of the plugin to get (1) The latest (more or less as the original version of the plugin) (2) and your content organized by tags!

 ## Pocket v1.4
 * The first photo in an article is now included with the article